jDomantas/plank/plank-language.md

 This is a short guide to the plank programming language.

-Plank is a low level language that syntaxically looks a bit like Rust, but its semantics are much closer to C.
+Plank is a statically typed low level language that syntaxically looks a bit like Rust, but its semantics are much closer to C.

 ## Expressions